kogics/kogics.github.io/_pages/kojo/about.md

   </a>
 </div>

-Kojo is an [open source](https://github.com/litan/kojo) learning environment that is available as a [desktop-app](/kojo-download) for Linux, Windows, and Mac, and as a [web-app](http://ikojo.in) that runs on any modern internet-browser.
+Kojo is our [open source](https://github.com/litan/kojo) learning environment that is available as a [desktop-app](/kojo-download) for Linux, Windows, and Mac, and as a [web-app](http://ikojo.in) that runs on any modern internet-browser.

 Inside Kojo, youngsters (from ages 8 to 80!) – *play*, *create*, and *learn*: